lumina-ai-inc/chunkr/README.md

 > **Important**:
 > - Requires an NVIDIA CUDA GPU
-> - CPU-only deployment via `compose-cpu.yaml` is currently in development and not recommended for production use
+> - CPU-only deployment via `compose-cpu.yaml` is currently in development and not recommended for use

 6. Stop the services when done:
 ```bash